RosterElf Logo

 Connecteam analytics and reporting

-Connecteam provides limited operational reporting compared to traditional workforce management platforms.
-Its approach focuses on form-based data collection rather than pre-built analytical reports — which may not suit businesses requiring standard labour cost, attendance, or scheduling reports.
+Compared to traditional workforce management platforms, Connecteam offers limited operational reporting.
+The approach focuses on form-based data collection rather than pre-built analytical reports — which may not suit businesses needing standard labour cost, attendance, or scheduling reports.

 Reporting approach

-Unlike many workforce platforms, Connecteam does not include a dedicated reports section with pre-built reports for rostering insights, attendance patterns, labour costs, or leave management.
-This absence may be significant for businesses relying on operational analytics for decision-making.
+Unlike many workforce platforms, there's no dedicated reports section with pre-built reports for rostering insights, attendance patterns, labour costs, or leave management.
+This gap could be significant for businesses relying on operational analytics for decision-making.

-Instead, the platform emphasises form-based data collection — allowing businesses to create custom checklists (such as opening procedures or safety checks) that staff complete during shifts.
+Instead, the platform emphasises form-based data collection — letting businesses create custom checklists (such as opening procedures or safety checks) that staff complete during shifts.
 Reports can then be generated from this collected form data.

 Available insights

 Time and attendance insights are available through the timeclock dashboard, providing basic visibility into hours worked and attendance patterns.
-However, during testing, export functionality for these insights was not readily apparent, limiting the ability to use this data in external analysis tools.
+However, we couldn't readily find export functionality for these insights, limiting the ability to use this data in external analysis tools.

 Strengths